Canada authorizes Moderna's Omicron-targeting COVID-19 booster

 The federal government has already purchased 12 million doses of the vaccine, making an agreement with Moderna to replace some of the planned supply of the original mRNA shot with the newer version, with delivery expected before the end of the year.

-As has been the case throughout the pandemic, provincial health authorities will be responsible for determining their rollout of this shot, and who will be prioritized to receive it.
+As has been the case throughout the pandemic, provincial health authorities will be responsible for determining their rollout of this shot, and who'd be prioritized to receive it.

-"Canada is well positioned to offer a robust bivalent booster campaign, and shipments will begin arriving over the coming days and months," said Njoo.
-"Please check your provincial, territorial, or local health authority website for information on when the vaccine will be available in your area."
+Questions have been raised about whether Canadians should be waiting for the bivalent doses to become available before rolling up their sleeve for a shot, something Tam has said should be decided based on individual risk factors.

 "The exact timing of the booster doses and appropriate populations to administer booster doses to will depend on a variety of factors, including the local epidemiological contexts which are continually evolving and may vary between provinces and territories," said Health Canada in its regulatory decision summary.